What we explore

 We explore:

-• how environments are not backdrops, but active conditions shaping perception and behaviour
+• how environments act as active agents shaping behaviour and interaction

-• how presence is co-generated across human and more-than-human dynamics
+• how human and more-than-human systems co-generate fields of experience

-• Designing environments that attune perception to natural rhythms and cycles
+• Designing environments that attune perception to natural and systemic rhythms

 Perception & States of Awareness

-What we perceive is not fixed — it is shaped by how we engage.
+Perception is not fixed — it is shaped by how we engage, attend, and participate.

 We explore: